 - Address with the applicant: approval for services does not guarantee the funding of the requested item or service, as VR must provide the least cost option that meets the individual's needs.

-- If the client wants to pursue job retention services, the case record must document the communication with the employer stating the employee is at immediate risk of losing their job.
+- If the client wants to pursue job retention services, the case record must document the communication with the employer and provide the evidence the employee would almost certainly lose the current job.
 This can be accomplished by completing the retention questions.
 Staff may contact the employer to discuss the questions in a conversational style and document the answers on the form and in the TASK notes.
 There must be communication with the employer to address the difficulty the individual is experiencing with the essential job function.
 The following topics must be provided/addressed with the employer:

-- Documentation from the employer showing the employee is a risk of losing the job.
-Complete the Retention Questions form to provide evidence of the difficulty performing the essential job functions.
+- Documentation from the employer providing the justification of why the employee would most certainly lose their current job.
+The employer needs to answer the questions on the Retention Questions form to provide evidence of the difficulty performing the essential job functions.

 - What reasonable accommodations have been attempted to address the difficulties preforming the essential job functions and the results.